Mile: Related units

 The nautical mile per hour is known as the knot.
 Nautical miles and knots are almost universally used for aeronautical and maritime navigation, because of their relationship with degrees and minutes of latitude and the convenience of using the latitude scale on a map for distance measuring.

 The data mile is used in radar-related subjects and is equal to 6,000 feet (1.8288 kilometres).
 The radar mile is a unit of time (in the same way that the light year is a unit of distance), equal to the time required for a radar pulse to travel a distance of two miles (one mile each way).
 Thus, the radar statute mile is 10.8 μs and the radar nautical mile is 12.4 μs.

+Scandinavian nautical

+Scandinavians used their own version of the "nautical mile" up to the beginning of the 20th century (with continued regional use), indigenously known as a sea mile (sømil, sjømil, sjömil), or the equivalent "sea-peninkulma" in Finnish (meripeninkulma).
+It was equal to a "geographical mile", defined as 1/15 of an equatorial degree (1/360° of longitude), equivalent to approximately four modern nautical miles or "medium meridian minutes" (4 × 1,852 m) – a nautical mile is approximately one sixtieth of a degree along a meridian (1/60 meridian degree).

+During metrification in 1875, this brought it down to about 7420 m from its former equivalence of 3950 fathoms (favn, famn) or about 7435 m.

 Geographical

 The geographical mile is based upon the length of a meridian of latitude.
-The German geographical mile (geographische Meile) was previously 1/15° of latitude (7.4127 km).
+The German geographical mile (geographische Meile) was previously 1/15° of latitude (7.4127 km), and was used as the basis for the Scandinavian nautical mile.